 A typical comment: Your presentation was outstanding, and provoked much conversation at the break.
 Very interesting, and your slide deck was fantastic.
 You could hear a pin drop.

-The webinar explaining each of my ECO reports is available by clicking on the individual report pages, accessible from the Reports page.
+The webinar explaining each of my ECO reports is also available on my YouTube channel.

 If you prefer to see this talk in three 10-minute segments, designed for high school students, they are available here:

-Municipalities have lots of options for responding effectively to the #climateCrisis, as discussed at the special meeting of Kingston Council October 22, 2019 #carbonBudget #BikeLanes #StopSprawl #ProtectNature
+Municipalities have lots of options for responding effectively to the #climateCrisis, as discussed at the special meeting of Kingston Council October 22, 2019 and in Hamilton on November 4, 2019. #carbonBudget #BikeLanes #StopSprawl #ProtectNature

 A Sept.
 2019 talk on the duty of corporations to disclose their climate risks, and their vulnerability to lawsuits for climate damage, can be watched at Corporations on the Hotseat, Ryerson CSR Institute.